-This section is on fully-vaccinated Vermonters who got infected with COVID-19.
+This section focuses on vaccine breakthrough cases among Vermonters who have been fully-vaccinated for COVID-19.

 What does vaccine breakthrough mean?

 - Vaccine breakthrough happens when a fully-vaccinated person gets infected with COVID-19. - Fully-vaccinated means 14 days have passed after a person receives their second dose of the Pfizer or Moderna vaccine, or single dose of the one dose Johnson & Johnson vaccine. - COVID-19 vaccines prevent most people from getting seriously ill from COVID-19.
 However, the vaccines are not 100% effective.
 This means a very small number of fully-vaccinated people will still get sick with COVID-19.